 Can Radio Frequency Interference (RFI) inflate the breath alcohol concentration (BrAC) reading on the Intoxilyzer 8000 breathalyzer used in Florida?

 Any type of radio transmitter, including police radios and cellular phone, emit radio waves.
-The Intoxilyzer 8000 was designed to be protected from radio waves because of its metal cover and shielding around power supplies and to terminate a test in progress if it detects a certain threshold of RFI.
+The Intoxilyzer 8000, put into evidentiary used in Florida more than 10 years ago, was designed to be protected from radio waves because of its metal cover and shielding around power supplies and to terminate a test in progress if it detects a certain threshold of RFI.

 Click here to read more about our Recent Case Results in DUI Intoxilyzer 8000 Cases.

 The Intoxilyzer 8000 was developed before cell phones were being used.
 Now it is now uncommon for several individuals in the breath testing room to carry a cell phone.
 The cell phones typically emit a lower threhold of radio waves than police radios.

 CMI, the manufacturer of the Intoxilyzer 8000, paid for a study of Radiated Radio Frequency Susceptibility in 1983.
 The participates in the study measured readings from the Intoxilyzer under different RFI conditions with different distances and field strengths to determine whether the machines were properly functioning.

 Attorney for RFI Problems on the Intoxilyzer 8000 in Florida

 Read more about how we fight to protect our clients charged with a high Breath Alcohol Concentration (BAC) reading in Tampa, Hillsborough County, FL.